Vigna200/vmri/README.md

 8. Compare two saved reports
 9. Ask the assistant for a handoff summary and confidence explanation
 10. Open workspace summary to show validation metrics

-## Resume / Portfolio Version

-**VMRI Desk | AI-Assisted Brain MRI Screening Workspace**

-Built a full-stack clinical-style MRI screening platform using React, Flask, SQLite, and machine learning for neurodegenerative disease triage.
-Designed an end-to-end workflow for doctor login, patient intake, NIfTI MRI upload, ensemble-based prediction, structured reporting, saved report archive, side-by-side case comparison, and a backend-driven report-aware assistant.
-Improved trust and explainability by surfacing model validation metrics, confidence bands, scan preview generation, and workflow-aware review states.

-## Viva / Presentation Explanation

-This project solves a workflow problem, not just a classification problem.
-Instead of building only a model that predicts a disease label, it builds a doctor-facing system around the model.
-The user can log in, upload an MRI, receive a structured report, save a final doctor impression, reopen previous studies, compare cases, and use a contextual assistant to support handoff and review.
-The model itself is hybrid: it combines handcrafted MRI features, reference similarity, and an ensemble classifier, while also preserving an optional GNN path.
-To make the system more credible, validation metrics are surfaced in the product itself.

 ## Current Limitations